Tanguy Ngombo: Age discrepancy

-In 2005, Ngombo, who was still playing with Congolese team Inter Club Brazzaville, was listed as being born on July 18, 1984 in the 2005 FIBA Africa Clubs Champions Cup.
+In 2005, Ngombo, who was still playing with Congolese team Inter Club Brazzaville, was listed as being born on July 18, 1984, in the 2005 FIBA Africa Clubs Champions Cup.
 A few years later, he was listed as being born in 1989 by FIBA Asia in the 2010 FIBA Asia Champions Cup, the 2010 FIBA Asia Stanković Cup and the 2010 Asian Games.
 However, in 2011, FIBA published a piece of contradictory information by listing 1984 as Ngombo's birth year on the Qatar roster for the 2011 FIBA Asia Championship.

-At the 2011 NBA Draft, he was selected as Targuy Ngombo, who was a soon-to-be 22 year old player born in 1989.
+At the 2011 NBA draft, he was selected as Targuy Ngombo, who was a soon-to-be 22 year old player born in 1989.
 After the draft, reports surfaced claiming that Ngombo lied about his name and his birth date and that he was actually born in 1984, which would have made him ineligible for the draft.
 The NBA rules state that an international player who is over the age of 22 is not eligible for the draft and must be signed as a free agent.
 Additionally, the use of the name Targuy was a misspelling; he was often listed under that name in several FIBA competitions.
 His trade to the Timberwolves, which was first reported on the night of the draft, was reportedly being held up for several days because of the age discrepancy.
-Four days after the draft, the Blazers announced that they had finalized the trade of Ngombo to the Timberwolves, which implies that the NBA approved Ngombo's eligibility for the draft and the subsequent trades.